-What is a definition of BPM software technology that provides maximum clarity concerning what is unique and important about BPM?
+What is a definition of BPM technology that provides maximum clarity concerning what is unique and important about BPM?

 We call such a definition the “minimum viable definition” of BPM technology.

 From these definitions, we learn that BPM technology is both very broad and very powerful.
-And we learn too that BPM is important to business – and even revolutionary in its implications.
+And we learn too that BPM technology is important to business – and even revolutionary in its implications.

 Trying To Sell Mount Everest Not A Good Idea

-But all this excitement and possibility is lost if we see BPM as a cross between Mount Everest (overwhelming size) and a Rube Goldberg device (overwhelming complexity).
+But all this excitement and possibility is lost if we see BPM technology as a cross between Mount Everest (overwhelming size) and a Rube Goldberg device (overwhelming complexity).